trangnminh/real-estate-mgt/README.md

 - All emails are now sent from *eeet2582.realestatemgt@gmail.com*
 - Configuration (YAML) files are moved to .gitignore, ask backend team
-- You must start both Kafka and Redis servers to run the application

 ### 25/12/2021 (Phuong)